SalmaanRauf/RMP_RAG/README.md

-**Rate My Professor AI Assistant
+Rate My Professor AI Assistant
-**

-This project is an AI-powered assistant for Rate My Professor, designed to help users retrieve information about professors and courses through natural language queries.
+This project is an AI‑powered assistant for Rate My Professor.
+It lets users retrieve professor and course information with natural‑language questions.
 Technologies Used

 Next.js 14
 React 18
 TypeScript
-Material-UI (MUI)
+Material‑UI (MUI)
 Tailwind CSS
 OpenAI API
 Pinecone Vector Database
-Python 3.12+
+Python 3.12 +
 Features

-Chat-based interface for querying professor and course information AI-powered responses leveraging OpenAI's language models Vector search capabilities using Pinecone for efficient information retrieval Responsive design compatible with various screen sizes Project Structure
+Chat‑based interface for querying professor and course data AI‑powered answers (OpenAI language models)
+Vector search via Pinecone for fast retrieval Responsive layout for all screen sizes
+Project Structure

-The project is divided into two main parts:
+The codebase is split into two parts.

-Frontend (Next.js Application)
+Frontend (Next.js app)

-Main chat interface: src/app/page.tsx
+• Main chat page: src/app/page.tsx
-Custom theme configuration: src/app/theme.ts
+• Custom MUI theme: src/app/theme.ts
-Global styles: src/app/globals.css
+• Global styles: src/app/globals.css
-Backend (Python Scripts for Data Processing and RAG Setup)
+Backend (Python, RAG setup)

-setup_rag.py: Script to create Pinecone index and process review data for Retrieval-Augmented Generation (RAG).
-Setup and Installation
+• setup_rag.py – creates the Pinecone index and processes review data for Retrieval‑Augmented Generation (RAG) Setup and Installation
-Clone the Repository

-Clone the repository
+Clone the repository and open the project folder.
-Navigate to the repository directory
-Install Frontend Dependencies
+Install frontend dependencies

-Run npm install
+npm install
-Set Up the Python Environment for the Backend

-Ensure you have Python 3.12+ installed.
-Set up your Python virtual environment:
+Prepare the Python environment (Python 3.12+)
-Create a virtual environment
+– Create and activate a virtual environment
-Activate it
-Install dependencies from requirements.txt
-Set Up Environment Variables
+– pip install -r requirements.txt

-Create a .env file in the root directory.
+Create a .env file in the root folder and add OPENAI_API_KEY=<your_openai_api_key>
-Add the following variables:
-OPENAI_API_KEY=<your_openai_api_key>
 PINECONE_API_KEY=<your_pinecone_api_key>
-Run the RAG Setup Script

-Run the script to set up the Pinecone index.
+Build the Pinecone index
+python setup_rag.py
-Start the Development Server
+Start the development server

-Run npm run dev
+npm run dev
 Usage

-Once the application is running, users can interact with the AI assistant through the chat interface.
-They can ask questions related to professors, courses, and ratings, and the assistant will provide relevant information based on the Pinecone-indexed data.
+With the server running, open the chat page in your browser and ask about professors, courses, or ratings.
+The assistant returns answers sourced from the Pinecone‑indexed data.
 Key Components

-Chat Interface
+Chat interface (src/app/page.tsx)

-The main chat interface is implemented in src/app/page.tsx.
-It includes:

-- A message display area
+• Message display area
-- An input field for user queries
-- A send button for submitting messages
-- Theme Configuration
+• Input field
+• Send button

-The application uses a custom Material-UI theme, which is defined in src/app/theme.ts.
+Theme configuration is in src/app/theme.ts.

-**RAG Setup
+RAG Setup
-**

-The setup_rag.py script handles the creation of the Pinecone index and processes review data, enabling efficient vector search capabilities.
+setup_rag.py builds or updates the Pinecone index from review data, enabling efficient vector search.
 Contributing
-Contributions to improve the AI assistant or add new features are welcome.
-To contribute:

 Fork the repository.
 Create a new branch for your feature.
-Commit your changes.
+Commit and push your changes.
-Push to your branch.
-Create a pull request.
+Open a pull request.
-License
-This project is licensed under the MIT License.